wehlutyk/thesis/content/4-discussion.md

 Examples of this phenomenon abound, and are not restricted to face-to-face interactions as depicted by films: no matter the type of mediation, any interaction is likely to feature strong pragmatics.
 Twitter conversations are a good case in point for online platforms.
-The short conversation reproduced below, for instance, illustrates the fact that the meaning as understood by participants is a construction depending on context, past history, and interaction dynamics.
+The short conversation reproduced below, for instance, illustrates the fact that the meaning as understood by participants is a construction depending on context, past history, and interaction dynamics.^[
-^[The conversation is originally in French, and reads as follows:
+The conversation is originally in French, and reads as follows:
 "On est tous le beau et le moche de quelqu'un" / "mais être moche c'est quand même la base ahah" / "[mort de rire,] pour certaines filles surtout, je pense".
 ]
 It starts with the following tweet: